goldentrash/white_places/README.md

 use `netlify-cli@2.54.0` not `netlify-cli@latest` because later 2.54.0 is on error when send POST request in dev server please let me know if that error has solved then I will change netlify-cli's version to latest

-## Must Use --no-ff option when merge to master branch

-until husky support `pre-merge-commit` hook
-I highly recommand to do `git config branch.master.mergeoptions --no-ff`